lidongYang22/Autonomous-microrobot-swarm-navigation/README.md

 ## Software requirement

-### To run the DNN traning and demo programes, the following softwares are needed:
+### To run the DNN traning and distribution planning demo programes, the following softwares are needed:
 * Python 3.x
 * keras
 * tensorflow